jwworth/til/git/show-how-a-file-is-ignored-in-git.md

 /Users/dev/.gitignore:14:*.sh      destroy.sh
 ```

 My root `.gitignore` ignores all files ending in `.sh` on line 14.
-If I want this file, I need to edit or go around that policy.
+If I want this file in version control, I need to edit or go around that policy.